armory/docs/content/en/docs/armory-admin/terraform-enable-integration.md

   Learn how to configure the Terraform Integration and an artifact provider to support either GitHub or BitBucket.
 ---

-## Overview of Terraform Integration
+## Overview of Terraform Integration in Spinnaker

 The examples on this page describe how to configure the Terraform Integration and an artifact provider to support either GitHub or BitBucket.
 Note that the Terraform Integration also requires a `git/repo` artifact account.
 For information about how to use the stage, see [Using the Terraform Integration]({{< ref "terraform-use-integration" >}}).